defagos/defagos.github.io/_posts/2020-09-15-swiftui_collection_part3.md

 ### Remark

-During my investigations I could have a deeper look at focusable cell behavior.
-Here are a few more details if you are interested.
+During my investigations I worked with focusable cells for a while until I realized this was a bad idea.
+Here are a few more findings if you are interested.

-It is possible to keep cells focusable but, as said above, `Button`s are then basically useless.
+If we keep cells focusable `Button`s are basically useless, as said above.
 Moreover, focused appearance must be implemented manually by tweaking view properties.
 Scaling is easy but tilting is another matter, and the native tvOS look & feel is not easy to reproduce accurately.

 Finally, the pressed appearance (obtained for free with `CardButtonStyle`) requires catching cell interactions and transferring them up the SwiftUI view hierarchy, for example through the `@Environment` using a custom `EnvironmentKey`.
 Again this requires the appearance (scaling) to be adjusted manually.